-This offbeat romantic comedy novel was originally conceived as a Coen Brothers style screenplay in around 2005, when I was in a phase of screenplay writing, as opposed to novels.
+This offbeat comedy drama novel – with romance and a dash of urban fantasy – was originally conceived as a Coen Brothers style screenplay in around 2005.

-When I was trawling old notes in about 2017, even though I was falling in love with the spec fiction genre, I felt this story needed to be written.
+When I was trawling old notes in about 2017, I felt this story needed to be written.
 That said, I was nervous about trying to novelise something which was conceived as a very visual piece.
 I had to find a very different ‘voice’ to try to make it jump off the page, to do justice to the very quirky nature of the characters and the story.

-Tow Away Zone is a romantic comedy in monochrome and colour.
+Tow Away Zone is a comedy drama novel in monochrome and colour.
 A tale of honesty and dishonesty.
 An enchantment of neon lights, punctures, killer lizards, private detectives, and the finest root beer in America.

 Beckman tendered the handful of notes.